-In early April, The New York Times reported that cases of domestic violence were on the rise.
+In April 2020, The New York Times reported that cases of domestic violence were on the rise.
 The recent lockdown has forced many couples to remain in confinement due to worldwide restrictions.
 Most people quarantined at home with nowhere to go.
 Distractions are eliminated forcing couples to confront a reality that isn’t always pretty, aggravated by life’s stressors and rattling the pressure cooker.
 Events taking place in this type of home situation turn volatile, placing these women in great danger.

 On average, close to 20 people per minute suffer at the hand of an intimate partner.
 According to recent statistics, the majority of the victims in abusive relationships are women.
 The unspeakable crime leaves a trail of terror, mistrust, and despair as a loved one creates havoc in the victim’s life.
 Sometimes, the abuse causes victims to feel tremendous guilt as they process the tsunami of emotions including the torturous voice in your ear, whispering “You should have known better.”